 Starting employee journeys the right way

 Employee onboarding is the final chapter of the recruitment process, as it welcomes your final candidate into your company.
 The onboarding process includes gathering key documents, integrating the new employee into their team, and guaranteeing they have access to all the company’s software and equipment.

 Successful onboarding is critical for both company and employees.
-For the organization, it’s important the employee feels welcomed and assimilated to all the new information as soon as possible.
-For the employee, it’s essential to be well oriented and trained in the first weeks, so you don’t lose motivation or become discouraged.
+For the organization, it’s important the employee feels welcomed and assimilated into all the new information as soon as possible.
+For the employee, it’s essential to be well-oriented and trained in the first weeks, so you don’t lose motivation or become discouraged.